atomiqio/promisify-lite/README.md

 -- and promisifies them (creates a promise wrapper around the function).
 It recognizes both standard functional declarations as well as ES6 fat arrow functions.

+When `promisify-lite` finds a function to wrap after inspecting an object, it creates a new key on the object appending 'Ps' to the wrapped function's name.
+Example:

+    original function   ->   promisified function
+    fs.readFile              fs.readFilePx

 Under the hood, `promisify-lite` uses [denodeify](https://www.npmjs.com/package/denodeify) to create the promise wrapper over individual async functions.